What's the life of the fuel cells in a car?

 There are a number of ways to educate yourself about fuel cells and hydrogen.
 The H2FCP website provides a lot of information - take a look at our news page, station map and other pages.

 In particular, we encourage you to take a look at the H2FCP resources database.
 We regularly update it with studies, reports, facts, videos and other resources that we find.
 In fact, we use it quite a bit for our own work, so we make every effort to find relevant information on hydrogen and fuel cell technologies.

 You can also learn more about fuel cell and hydrogen activity across the globe by following CaFCP on several social media platforms, including Twitter, LinkedIn and Facebook.

 Does it take a lot of water to make hydrogen via electrolysis?

 It doesn't.
 Our colleagues at Hydrogen Europe have put together three fact sheets on hydrogen, and the facts and myths about making hydrogen from water.

 How is hydrogen made?

 Hydrogen can made in several ways.
 The two most commonly known ways are steam method reformation (SMR) (using natural gas or renewable natural gas, from sources like sewage, trash and agricultural waste) and electrolysis (splitting water using electricity).
+Other methods of producing hydrogen include pyrolysis and tri-generation fuel cells.
 The U.S. Department of Energy offers a good explanation about SMR and electrolysis.